Early-Exit Graph Neural Networks: Introduction

 \section{Introduction}

 Deep learning models are increasingly deployed in latency and energy-constrained settings (e.g., mobile AR, autonomous drones, real-time recommendation).
 Graph Neural Networks (GNNs) inherit these constraints because their message-passing depth directly translates into runtime and energy costs.
 In such scenarios, \emph{adapting computational effort to input difficulty} is critical for both efficiency and sustainability.
-Graph Neural Networks (GNNs) have emerged as a powerful class of deep learning models designed to process graph-structured data.
-Graphs are a natural way to represent information across various domains, such as text, audio, images, knowledge representation, and social networks~\citep{NMT_survey, recsystem1, KBcompletion}.
-The ability of GNNs to model these complex structures has allowed them to excel in tasks such as node and graph classification~\citep{WL1}, as well as edge prediction~\citep{linkprediction}.
-Most GNNs follow the message-passing paradigm \citep{messagepassing}, and they are referred to as Message-Passing Neural Networks (MPNNs).
-In this paradigm, each layer updates the representation of a node by aggregating feature information from its immediate neighbors through graph convolutions, attention mechanisms, or learned neural functions \citep{everythingisconnected}.
-Consequently, the number of layers of an MPNN dictates the length of paths from which information from nodes can propagate.
+GNNs process graph-structured data across domains such as text, images, knowledge graphs, and social networks~\citep{NMT_survey, recsystem1, KBcompletion}, excelling in tasks like node/graph classification~\citep{WL1} and link prediction~\citep{linkprediction}.
+Most GNNs are Message-Passing Neural Networks (MPNNs)~\citep{messagepassing}, where each layer updates node states by aggregating neighbor features via convolutions, attention, or learned functions~\citep{everythingisconnected}.
+The number of layers thus determines how far information can propagate: deeper models capture broader context but incur higher cost.
 Intuitively, increasing the number of layers should allow for better integration of long-range information, enabling messages to traverse farther across the graph and enriching each node’s representation with broader structural context.
-In practice, however, depth is a double-edged sword: too many layers trigger \emph{over-smoothing}, in which node embeddings become indistinguishable, and \emph{over-squashing}, where information from distant nodes is aggressively compressed~\citep{oversmoothing2, oversquashing1}; too few layers lead to \emph{under-reaching}, where messages cannot cover the task-specific \emph{problem radius}~\citep{underreaching}.
+In practice, however, depth is a double-edged sword: on the one hand, too many layers cause \emph{over-smoothing} \citep{oversmoothing2}, where node embeddings become indistinguishable, and \emph{over-squashing}, where information from distant nodes is severely compressed due to topological or computational bottlenecks~\citep{underreaching, oversquashing1, demystifyingcommonbeliefs}, both hindering the success of MPNNs on tasks requiring long-range propagation; on the other hand, too few layers result in \emph{under-reaching}, where messages fail to cover the task-specific \emph{problem radius}~\citep{underreaching}.
 Because the problem radius cannot be known \emph{a priori}, the layer count becomes a delicate hyperparameter that should be set to the shallowest depth still able to span the necessary receptive field while keeping model size and training cost as low as possible.
-However, even if we were able to set the number of layers to its optimal value, it is known that Message-Passing Neural Networks remain no more expressive than the 1-Weisfeiler–Lehman test~\citep{WL_test, WL1}, limiting their ability to distinguish certain graph structures regardless of depth.